Christian Bethancourt Player Props: Rays vs. Phillies

 Christian Bethancourt At The Plate

-- Bethancourt is batting .237 with 12 doubles, seven home runs and six walks.
+- Bethancourt has 12 doubles, seven home runs and six walks while hitting .237.

-- Bethancourt has picked up a hit in 32 of 54 games this season, with multiple hits 10 times.
+- He has hit a home run in 13.0% of his games this year, and 3.6% of his plate appearances.

-- Looking at the 54 games he has played this season, he's homered in seven of them (13.0%), and in 3.6% of his trips to the plate.
+- Bethancourt has an RBI in 15 of 54 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

-- Bethancourt has picked up an RBI in 27.8% of his games this year, with more than one RBI in 7.4% of his games.
-He has also produced three or more runs in two contests.
+- In 22 of 54 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.